J. T. G. Pereira: Post-Independence

+Flag officer

-Pereira was promoted to rear admiral on 8 August 1972 and appointed Admiral Superintendent Naval Dockyard Bombay.
-On 1 July 1976, he was promoted to vice-admiral and appointed Chief of Material.
-He retired in 1979.
+Pereira was promoted to rear admiral on 8 August 1972 and appointed Admiral Superintendent of the Naval Dockyard (Bombay).
+On 1 July 1976, he was promoted to the rank of Vice Admiral and appointed Chief of Material, the senior-most technical appointment of the Navy.
+After a three-year stint as COM, he retired on 30 June 1979.

+Personal life

 A noted socialite and racehorse owner, Pereira settled down at his beachfront property in Karanja with his family.
-He died after a brief illness at the naval hospital INSH Asvini in south Mumbai, aged 97, and was survived by his son Michael and daughter Jennifer.
+He founded a beach resort, called Hotel Uran Plaza in this property.
+On 16 November 2020, he died after a brief illness at the naval hospital INHS Asvini aged 97 and was survived by his son Michael and daughter Jennifer.